goblindegook/littlefoot/README.md

 ## Methods

-Running the function will return an object that can be stored and used to manipulate the footnote buttons/ content.
+Running the function will return an object that can be stored and used to manipulate the footnote buttons/content.
 The following methods are available in this return object:

-### `close([footnotes, timeout])`
+### `dismiss([footnotes, timeout])`

 This function will close any footnote popovers matching the (string) selector provided for footnotes. timeout specifies the amount of time after the footnote's active class is removed before the element itself is removed.
 Either of these can be excluded; footnotes will default to all active footnotes, while timeout will default to the popoverDeleteDelay option.